South Korea reports record 950 cases in COVID-19 'emergency'

 The surge has been a blow to South Korea’s vaunted pandemic-fighting system, which used invasive tracing, testing and quarantine to blunt previous waves without lockdowns, keeping daily infections below 50 for much of the summer.

-Calling this wave a crisis, Prime Minister Chung Sye-kyun said on Friday he would dispatch about 800 military, police and government workers to every district of greater Seoul to help track down potential patients.
+Authorities urged people to stay home and cancel all face-to-face meeting as new infections have been spotted from personal meetings.

+“While we cannot avoid contact with our family at home, meetings with your friends and colleagues at work are not safe.
+Please cancel them,” senior KDCA official Lim Sook-young told a briefing.

-Reporting by Heekyong Yang; Editing by Daniel Wallis, Sonya Hepinstall and William Mallard
+Reporting by Heekyong Yang; Additional reporting by Daewoung Kim; Editing by Daniel Wallis, Sonya Hepinstall and William Mallard

 Our Standards: The Thomson Reuters Trust Principles.